rb2k/viddl-rb/README.md

 -f, --filter REGEX               Filters a video playlist according to the regex (Youtube only right now) -s, --save-dir DIRECTORY         Specifies the directory where videos should be saved -d, --downloader TOOL            Specifies the tool to download with.
-Supports 'wget', 'curl' and 'net-http' -q, --quality QUALITY            Specifies the video format and resolution in the following way => resolution:extension (e.g. 720:mp4).
-Currently only supported by the Youtube plugin.
+Supports 'wget', 'curl' and 'net-http' -q, --quality QUALITY            Specifies the video format and resolution in the following way: width:height:res (e.g. 1280:720:mp4)
+                                 The width, height and resolution may be omitted with a *.
+                                 For example, to match any quality with a width of 720 pixels in any format specify --quality *:720:*
 -h, --help                       Displays the help screen
 ```